 It may surprise you to know that it’s quite possible a plastic surgeon can be of help.
-We see patients with hyperhidrosis in New York fairly frequently.
+We see patients with hyperhidrosis fairly frequently.
 Options for treatment include:

 We favor this approach over cutting nerves.

 It’s not necessarily easy to choose a course of action from these options.
-We advise patients in greater New York with hyperhidrosis to come in for a consultation so we can exchange information and work together on a strategy.
+We advise patients in South Florida with hyperhidrosis to come in for a consultation so we can exchange information and work together on a strategy.

 One thing to be aware of about body odor is something you may already know: frequent showering will not solve the problem.
 Body odor is caused when natural bacteria on the skin’s surface break substances in sweat into foul smelling compounds, according to Zalea, a website offering independent cosmetic treatment information.
 Extra bathing and strong deodorants can help for a short time, but your particular bacterial mix will spring right back into action if you have bromhidrosis.